HolbieWan/SurfQuest/Django_Commands.md

 # # in the docker container

 # To build and run containers:
+# run in background without logs
 docker-compose up -d --build
+# or
+# run in background with logs
+docker-compose up --build

+# to stop container
+docker-compose down

 # To run migrations
 docker-compose exec web python manage.py migrate